orus-io/elm-spa/README.md

 which is in turn used for deciding which page should be currently displayed.

-Orus Elm-Spa allows to use such a type, and the first thing for that is to give a `toRoute` function to `Spa.init`, so it is capable to parse an incoming URL into your own custom `Route` type.
+Orus Elm-Spa allows to use such a type, and the first thing for that is to give a `toRoute` function to `Spa.init2`, so it is capable to parse an incoming URL into your own custom `Route` type.

 ```elm